October is Black History Month in the UK

 Black History Month (BHM) was first launched in the USA in February 1970.
 However, the precursor to BHM called ‘Negro History Week’ started in February 1926 thanks to the inspiration of Carter G Woodson (known by many as the ‘Father of Black History’.

 BHM started in the UK in October 1987.
 In this month people in the UK annually recognise, share and celebrated African and Caribbean history and culture.
 It’s a time also to consider the significant contributions made by black people to world development.
-This year we at Perry Rise Baptist Church (PRBC) have been sharing some aspects of Black history during each of the weekly services in October.
-The fellowship was able to experience slide shows and presentations about the different aspects.

 Black History Month quiz